-UCLH works in partnership with the Camden Safeguarding Children Partnership to safeguard and protect our patients from harm & abuse.
+UCLH works in partnership with the Camden Safeguarding Children Partnership to safeguard and protect our patients from harm and abuse.

-Our safeguarding strategy requires all staff members within the Trust to work in accordance with the UCLH Child Safeguarding & Protection Policy with the underpinning values that:
+Our safeguarding strategy requires all staff members within the Trust to work in accordance with the UCLH Child Safeguarding and Protection Policy with the underpinning values that:

 - Every child matters and the welfare of children is paramount